 Waimangu Volcanic Valley

 The world’s youngest geothermal area, Waimangu Volcanic Valley, was created from a volcanic explosion in 1886.
-Nowadays, it boasts having the largest natural hot spring, Frying Pan Lake, with its turquoise coloured water and soothing nature.
+Nowadays, it boasts the largest natural hot spring, Frying Pan Lake, with its turquoise-coloured water and soothing nature.
 Take a self-guided walk around the great lakes and up to the top of Mt Haszard’s crater, followed by a boat cruise over Lake Rotomahana with sites of the world-famous pink and white terraces of Mount Tarawera, considered the eighth wonder of the world.

 The mud and silica waters found in the Wairakei Terraces have been used for healing purposes by Maori since their discovery hundreds of years ago.
 The minerals in the pools encourage relaxation and rejuvenation, with some people believing the minerals are particularly healing for people with skin diseases and arthritic and rheumatic ailments.
 Wairakei Terraces has striking blue therapeutic pools to rest and recover in, as well as self-guided tours around the hissing geysers.
 There is a human-made geyser, fed by superheated fluids from depths of more than one-and-a-half kilometres with pressures of 250 thousand pounds per square inch.
 Watch as the water flows into the sparkling blue pools before cascading over the terraces, depositing silica to form phenomenal terraces.
-With so much to do, consider booking a local bach to take full advantage.

 Can't get enough hot water?
 These man-made hot pools might just hit the spot.